nageshwar-fint/awards-nomination-system/ADMIN_API.md

 ## Notes

+1. **User Creation**: HR can create users with any role and set their initial password.
+The password must meet strength requirements.

-1. **Password Management**: Password cannot be updated through admin API.
-Use the password reset flow (`/api/v1/auth/reset-password`).
+2. **Password Management**: Password cannot be updated through the update endpoint.
+Use the password reset flow (`/api/v1/auth/reset-password`) or create a new user with the desired password.

 2. **Soft Delete**: The delete endpoint performs a soft delete (sets status to INACTIVE) rather than hard deletion to preserve data integrity and audit trails.